lhache/tbp-cms/README.md

 ## HowTos

+**Info** remember you'll have to push your code every time you make a change y ou want to deploy

 ### Adding new pictures
 - place your images in `static/images`
 - in markdown files, insert new pictures like `![img alt test ](/images/xxx.png)`